scao0208/FlexiRequest/README.md

 Nowadays, there are many different demands of requests.
 Immediate requests, also real-time, are popular in chatbox, conversation, text generation, code generation.
 Deferred requests (e.g. BatchAPI requests) process multiple requests at once, typically in a delayed or asynchronous manner, making them ideal for use cases that can tolerate slower response times or need high-throughput processing, which are popular in: text-to-image, image-to-text, video-to-text, and so on.

-For multi-tenat LM inference, it lacks efficient methods to balance the immediate requests and deferred requests.
+For multi-tenant LM inference, it lacks efficient methods to balance the immediate requests and deferred requests.
 So we want to redesign a request batch strategy, a new CUDA kernel, and scheduling policies to accelerate inference mix requests under different LLM and VLM.

 ## Experiments